 In my shoes.

-I hold a Certified Brand Specialist qualification from Level C. This in itself was an experience I will never forget.
+I hold a Certified Brand Specialist qualification from Level C (Co-Founded by Marty Neumeier and Andy Starr).
+This in itself was an experience I will never forget.
 I met other creatives from around the world and it opened my eyes to new ways of doing what I do.
-One of the best courses I did was the Brand Master class with Level C, the legendary Marty Neumeier & Andy Star.
-I learnt to own the five key disciplines of DIFFERENTIATION, COLLABORATION, INNOVATION, VALIDATION, and CULTIVATION.
+I learned to own the five key disciplines of DIFFERENTIATION, COLLABORATION, INNOVATION, VALIDATION, and CULTIVATION.
 I get my inspiration from other GREAT entrepreneurs, my family, and other creatives.
 At my core, I want to create something of enduring value whenever I can.
 Something that wasn’t there before.
 Something with meaning and purpose.

 Our country is beautiful in so many ways and offers so much to everyone in it.
 However, it does not only tell a story of beauty but with our history of high unemployment rates comes the reality of poverty.
 The United Nations Sustainable Development Goals (UNDP) has set the ambitious target of ending extreme poverty in all its forms by 2030.
 I believe that if we all do our part, no matter how small, we can help achieve this goal.